vgwb/LaNoria/README.md

 please help us improve by [opening a issue](https://github.com/vgwb/LaNoria/issues)

 ## License
-IEEDO is licensed under the BSD 2-clause "Simplified" License and the Creative Commons Attribution 4.0 International.
+The whole project is licensed under the BSD 2-clause "Simplified" License and the Creative Commons Attribution 4.0 International.